Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 LeoPatrizi/istockphoto

 Instead of shelling out tons of cash for gas every month, look for alternative and free (or cheap) means of transportation.
 Depending on where you live and whether you need to go to an office to work, public transportation may be an option.
-(Working from home is a perk more employers have made permanent since the pandemic.)
 In warmer months, commuters can ride a bike to work.

 Fast Food